cham-d/Network_traffic_monitoring/README.md

 ### General Info
 ------------
 	The main part of the Assignment_6 is to create a tool that:
---> Captures in real time packets drom an intenet device.
+* Captures in real time packets drom an intenet device.
---> Capture packets from an input file.
+* Capture packets from an input file.
---> Print some statistics about the captured packets.
+* Print some statistics about the captured packets.

 I. File list
 ------------
-README                         This file.
+* README                         This file.
-monitor.c                      The actual tool that captures packets.
+* monitor.c                      The actual tool that captures packets.
-MakeFile                       MakeFile,everyone knows it :).
+* MakeFile                       MakeFile,everyone knows it :).
-EXTRA_FILES:
+* listLib.c                      A library that helps the main tool keep track of its statistics.
-listLib.c                      A library that helps the main tool keep track of its statistics. listLib.h
+* listLib.h

 II.
 INSTALLATION
 ------------